RasaHQ/rasa/docs/tutorial.rst

 Using Your Model
 ----------------

-To run your trained model, pass the configuration value ``server_model_dir`` when running the server using
+To run your trained model, pass the configuration value ``server_model_dir`` when running the server:

 .. code-block:: console

     $ python -m rasa_nlu.server -c config_spacy.json --server_model_dir=./model_YYYYMMDD-HHMMSS

+More information about starting the server can be found in :ref:`section_http`.

-you can then test our your new model by sending a request.
+You can then test our your new model by sending a request.
 Open a new tab/window on your terminal and run

 .. code-block:: console